smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 ## Overview

-If you are new to Chainlink, please get familiar with [hybrid smart contracts](https://blog.chain.link/hybrid-smart-contracts-explained/).
-Our [developer documentation](/docs/conceptual-overview) is also a good place to start interacting with Chainlink.
+If you are new to Chainlink, take some time to [get familiar with hybrid smart contracts](https://blog.chain.link/hybrid-smart-contracts-explained/).
+See the [Getting Started](/docs/conceptual-overview) guide to learn how to build your first smart contract and start interacting with Chainlink.

 At the moment, you can use these Chainlink features on Avalanche: